 Row 7 shows the truly incremental RPM that the creator is seeing from joining Raptive.

 Every creator is different and will experience a unique “on-ramp” for their ad earnings.
 But every creator who joins Raptive truly takes home more money:

 - without adding more ads than they were running before

 - accounting for typical seasonal RPM growth

-Truthfully, we did this analysis for our own knowledge as much as for yours — it’s critical to operate on data-driven decisions and we want to ensure we are always doing the best thing to serve publishers!
+Truthfully, we did this analysis for our own knowledge as much as for yours — it’s critical to operate on data-driven decisions and we want to ensure we are always doing the best thing to serve creators!